 A CRM is not a gruyere 🧀 : there should not be any holes.
 However, databases often contain incomplete fields due to lack of time, or simply because the information cannot be found manually.

-For each new entry, you should add the civility, the job of the contact to be able to target, the nominative pro phone number, and the verified, qualified, and up to date email address...
+For each new entry, you should add the civility, the job of the contact in order to be able to target, the nominative business phone number, as well as the verified, qualified, and up to date email address...

 Manually, it is true that it is complicated and a bit boring!

-Whoever has never entered data in his CRM quickly without making the effort to capitalize, without making a mistake between first name and last name, or forgetting to fill the civility, raises his hand.
+Whoever has never entered data in a CRM quickly without making the effort to capitalize, without making a mistake between first name and last name, or forgetting to fill the civility, better raise their hand.

-Capitalize the first name, the first name in the first name field, and the last name in the last name field are the foundation for hyper-personalizing your Cold Emails and marketing campaigns.
+Capitalizing the first name, putting the first name in the "first name" field, and the last name in the "last name" field are the foundation for hyper-personalizing your Cold Emails and marketing campaigns.

 Do not update obsolete data directly in your CRM

-Obsolete data is a contact that has not been updated following an important change: company change, company reorganization that leads to a different adress, change of position, or transfer ...
+Obsolete data means that a contact has not been updated following an important change: company change, company reorganization that leads to a different adress, change of position, or transfer...
 Without any automated tool, it is almost impossible to identify them in real-time...

-This is sometimes the job of interns during the summer, we let you imagine the difficulty of the task...
-Having clean, standardized data in your CRM seems a bit laborious...
+This is sometimes the job of interns during the summer, imagine the difficulty of the task...
+Having clean, standardized data in your CRM seems a bit difficult...